D-K-E/graphical-models/paper/paper.md

 most of our remarks hold for other alternatives as well.

-`PyGModels` distinguish from `pgmpy` by its lightweight nature (`PyGModels` depend only on python 3.6 standard library).
+`PyGModels` distinguish from `pgmpy` by its lightweight nature (`PyGModels` depends only on python 3.6 standard library).
 Our test suit cites its source for most of the compared values inside doc string of functions for key functions like inference over graphs.
 Factors are specified by a set of random variables and a function whose domain is the cartesian product of codomains of random variables.
 In all of the libraries above, a factor is specified through an array of values.
-This has not direct implications on the output.
+This has no direct implications on the output.
 However, it has implications on the evaluation order of operations.
 Our implementation is lazier and it conforms to the definition provided by Koller and Friedman [see @Koller_Friedman_2009 p.
 106-107].